About Open Housing

 The standard room transfer process applies to all residents, whether or not students are participating in Open Housing.
 Please visit the Transfer or Exchange of Assignment section of the Guide to Living for more information on this process.

-Students in Open Housing can also engage directly with a member of the Residential Programs staff about roommate difficulties and/or a desire to receive a room reassignment.
-Please call the main line of Residential Programs at (212) 854-6805 to establish direct contact with the appropriate Associate Director and schedule an appointment.
+Students in Open Housing can also engage directly with a member of the Residential Life staff about roommate difficulties and/or a desire to receive a room reassignment.
+Please call the main line of Residential Life at (212) 854-6805 to establish direct contact with the appropriate Associate Director and schedule an appointment.

 Contact Columbia Housing if any questions arise about Open Housing or Room Selection: (212) 854-2946.
 Students can contact the Community Development team with questions or concerns regarding Open Housing: (212) 854-1836.